Vybes 109 ï¼æ°æ´¾é 楼ï¼

 In New York's atmosphere-forward restaurant category, the drinks program is frequently the editorial and commercial anchor.
 The city has moved well past the point where a restaurant in this tier can rely on a perfunctory wine list assembled by a distributor.
 Diners arriving on Mulberry Street in 2024 have had their expectations calibrated by the depth and intentionality of programs at the city's better rooms.
 The question for any new entrant is where its cellar or cocktail program sits relative to that raised baseline.

 The Chinese restaurant category, specifically, has historically underinvested in wine relative to food, often for sound cultural reasons: the cuisine's regional diversity and its affinity for tea, spirits, and beer have meant that Western wine pairing was never the default framing.
 That is changing.
 A cohort of contemporary Chinese restaurants in New York, London, and Hong Kong, including operations in the same bracket as 8 1/2 Otto e Mezzo Bombana in Hong Kong, have built wine programs that treat the cuisine's umami-intensity and aromatic range as a serious pairing challenge.
-Whether Vybes 109 has committed to that level of curation is not yet documented in public sources, but the atmosphere-first branding strongly implies that the drinks program is central to the experience rather than supplementary to it.
+Whether Vybes 109 has committed to that level of curation is not confirmed in the record.

 For diners who have been calibrated by the sommelier-driven programs at rooms like Le Bernardin or the precisely matched pairings at Per Se, the relevant question at a venue like Vybes 109 is different: not whether the cellar runs to first-growth Bordeaux, but whether the list has been assembled with enough intelligence to complement the specific flavour register of the kitchen.
 That is a harder problem than depth alone.